Azure/azure-sdk-for-python/sdk/schemaregistry/azure-schemaregistry-jsonencoder/README.md

 ### Supported message models

 Support has been added to certain Azure Messaging SDK model classes for interoperability with the `JsonSchemaEncoder`.
-These models are subtypes of the `MessageType` protocol defined under the `azure.schemaregistry.encoder.jsonschemaencoder` namespace.
+These models are subtypes of the `MessageType` protocol defined under the `azure.schemaregistry.encoder.jsonencoder` namespace.
 Currently, the supported model classes are:

 - `azure.eventhub.EventData` for `azure-eventhub>=5.9.0`